jarnaldich/jarnaldich.github.com/blog/2022-04-22-cloud-optimized-vector.md

 # Conclusion

-I hope I made my point on why I do not think shapefiles are the future of the cloud based vector formats (I wrote this in a bit of a hurry).
+I hope I made my point on why I do not think shapefiles are the future of the cloud based vector formats (I wrote this in a bit of a hurry) and, more importantly, that the "cloud optimization" concept of the raster world can only be applied to the vector formats in a limited way.
 I *do* think there is an interesting space to explore, though...
 Of course I may be completely wrong and maybe Peter has actually found something.

 Time will tell, I guess...

 [^wavelets]: Actually, not all, there are more sophisticated methods like
     wavelet transforms allowing for multi-resolution decoding in formats like